Posts Tagged: Technology

 Welcome to Cornwall

-Obviously Photoshopped but also so very true.
-Cornwall is one of my favourite places and to me the almost complete lack of phone and data coverage is a feature not an issue.
+Obviously Photoshopped, but oh so very true.
+Cornwall is one of my favourite places in the world, and to me, the almost complete lack of phone and data coverage is a feature, not a bug.

 Setting Up Visual Voicemail On EE